vaadin-component-factory/vcf-lookup-field/README.md

 3. When in the `vcf-lookup-field` directory, run `npm install` to install dependencies.

-4. Run `npm start` to open the demo.
+4. Run `npm run serve` to open the demo.

 ## Publishing